ayumax/ObjectDeliverer/README.md

 + Communication protocol, data division rule, serialization method can be switched by part replacement.
 + Available for both C ++ and Blueprint
-+ It is also possible to add your own customized parts(protocol, data division rule, serialization method)

 ## Communication protocol
 The following protocols can be used with built-in.